sanduni683/bus_booking/README.md

-this is the readme file.
+this is the readme file for project reference.

 run the frontend with command 'npm run start' backend code still pending 'sbt run'